ASTRAson/cosys_drone_simluation/README.md

 ## Dataset and Model
 The dataset used was synthetically generated within the virtual environment and labeled via **Roboflow**.
-> [https://app.roboflow.com/ufpa-qpnhs/abacaxi deteccao drone/models/abacaxi deteccao drone/1]
+> [https://app.roboflow.com/ufpa-qpnhs/abacaxideteccao drone/models/abacaxi deteccao drone/1]

 ## How to Start (Installation Guide)